This website is released under |

 We are working on the following additional documentation:

-Alpha ReleaseOur inner circle can already install, test and actually use an alpha of the package, which comes with a few short test files, by running the following command in the Terminal:
+Beta ReleaseOur clients can install, test and actually use a private beta of the package, which comes with a few short test files, by running the two following commands in the Terminal, after connecting to our extranet:

-The MovIm video codec’s library libmovim has been successfully tested on various x86_64 and ARM64 architectures running on the following operating systems:
+The MovIm video codec’s library libmovim was successfully tested on various modern x86-64 and AArch64 architectures, running under the following operating systems: